Ali-Row/Ali-Row/README.md

 ## I'm a Developer and Teacher!!

-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators!
 - 🥅 2020 Goals: To work on my backend development skills!
+- ⌛ Trying everyday to write better more maintainable code!
+- 📖 I love to learn new things, I'm always up for a challenge!

 ### Connect with me: